This Day In Literary History

 According to this theory, the fake Shakespeare either knew or hoped that the real author wouldn't (or couldn't) reveal himself and dispute the false claim.
 Both theories, while intriguing, have yet to be proven.
 Most scholars regard them as nonsense.

 One thing is definitely true: as a playwright, Christopher Marlowe's talent was on a par with Shakespeare.
 For centuries, scholars have agreed that Marlowe's plays, such as Tamburlaine the Great, Edward II, The Jew of Malta, and Doctor Faustus were in the same league as Shakespeare's classic tragedies.

 "I count religion but a childish toy, and hold there is no sin but ignorance." - Christopher Marlowe

-Today's video features a complete reading of Christopher Marlowe's classic play, Tamburlaine the Great.
+Today's video features a complete performance of Christopher Marlowe's classic play, Edward II - starring Sir Ian McKellen!
 Enjoy!